 Full papers should be detailed finished academic articles in conventional format.
 Authors can submite the following research:

-All papers will be reviewed by members of the Scientific and Program Committee and depending on their level and attributes and authors of selected papers may be invited to submit extended versions of their papers for publication as full journal papers, for example in the ARIS-Journal, International Journal of Web Portals or other journals.
+All papers will be reviewed by members of the Scientific and Program Committee and depending on their level and attributes and authors of selected papers may be invited to submit extended versions of their papers for publication as full journal papers, for example in the MDPI-Computers Journal, the ARIS-Journal, the International Journal of Web Portals or other journals.

 Full papers will be triple-blind reviewed by the SC/PC and if accepted and presented, they will be published in Elsevier’s Procedia Computer Science open access journal, available in ScienceDirect and submitted to be indexed/abstracted in CPCI (ISI conferences and part of Web of Science), Engineering Index, and Scopus.